Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/object/occluder.rst

   and notice that there is no improvement in speed.
   This is the view frustum culling working for you - it does not matter if that object exists or not.
 - Hit :kbd:`Z` to view wireframe.
-Notice that in the 3D Viewport you can see "Cube.BG", but once you hit :kbd:`P`, it is not there.
+Notice that in the 3D Viewport you can see "Cube.BG", but once you press :kbd:`P`, it is not there.
 - Make the "Occluder" object take up the whole camera's view with :kbd:`S-X-5`.
   You will see a huge leap in framerate, since almost nothing is being Rasterized.
 On my system the Rasterizer step drops to 5ms.